pdoup/TaxAI/README.md

         * Testing API endpoints (router functions in `tax_info.py`) for correct request handling, response codes, and data validation. `AsyncClient` from `httpx` is used for this.
     * Mocking: The `mocker` fixture (from `pytest-mock`) is used extensively to mock external dependencies like the OpenAI API, ensuring tests are fast, deterministic, and don't incur external API costs.
     * Run via `pytest`.
-* **Linting/Formatting:** Flake8 and Black ensure code quality and consistency, caught by the linter CI job.
+* **Linting/Formatting:** Flake8, Black and isort ensure code quality and consistency, caught by the linter CI job.

 ## Key Learnings & Challenges Faced